Volunteers

 Coordinates the party entertainment using existing vendors or new vendors as appropriate.
 Finds talent and party fun and oversees vendors and contracts.
 Coordinate with decorations committee.

-Volunteer recruiter – Amy Fothergill, Lynette Curthoys
+Volunteer recruiter – one open, Lynette Curthoys

 This team recruits volunteers for committee positions and for the event itself, using email, social media, Nextdoor, business and school groups, GN volunteer alumni and GN alumni of >3 years.

-Memory Lane – Jen Guevara, Leslie Conaghan
+Memory Lane – Jen Guevara, one open

 Manages the Memory Lane display with collages that families put together of their Senior’s school life.
 Notifies parents, collects collages from UPS Store, organizes display of collages.

-Mail boxes – Kelley Hix
+Mail boxes – one open

 Manages collection of notes & letters to each senior from family members, creates a generic congratulations letter for all attendees, picks up letters from HS and distributes to GN mailboxes.

-Take Down/Clean Up team – five needed
+Take Down/Clean Up lead + team – five needed

 Very Important!
 This team comes in starting at 5AM and takes over from the volunteers who have been at the event overnight.
 The Take Down Chair coordinates the AM volunteers who complete the remaining packing and cleaning up started by the night shift.
 Oversees return of boxes and equipment to the shed.